 Say hello to Oskar by Stadler Form!

 A humidifier is almost a must during the cold and dry season and can help with numerous things.
 As dry air primarily develops in winter when significant heating takes place, room humidity can often drop as low as below 30%.
+But sometimes this can’t be helped, especially when it’s the time of year when you need the heating the most.
 Opening the window doesn’t help, and it even can have the opposite effect!
 You can, of course, opt for the cheaper version of putting damp towels over radiators and place bowls with water around the house.
 But for more effective measure a humidifier can be a great investment!

 Shortly after I wrote my post on how to prevent dry skin during winter (read it here), we bought a humidifier.
 I researched long and hard, comparing all the different types to one and other, as it was a hard decision to make as no humidifier is really perfect without its pros and cons.
 Peter and I finally decided on buying the evaporator-kind of humidifier from Stadler Form.

 My biggest concern that I wanted to fix with a humidifier wasn’t necessarily dry skin or better air in general; my main goal was to prevent a sore throat and dry breathing that dry air can cause, especially at night.
-I would often even get a nose bleed at the peak of winter’s dry season!
-A sore throat can also make you more susceptible to all kinds of colds and diseases that are of high risk during winter.
+I would often even get a nosebleed at the peak of winter’s dry season!
+A sore throat can also make you more susceptible to all kinds of colds and diseases that are at high risk during winter.

 As I wanted something that could be on at night near the bed, it needed to have: 1) dimmed lighting and 2) be very very quiet.
 After a lot of research, we settled with a purchase for the humidifier Oskar by Stadler Form, as he seemed to tick all of our boxes.
 But Nonetheless, shortly after we bought Oskar we also went and bought an ultrasonic cool and warm mist humidifier, just to compare the two…